 - Tanabata is the custom of writing your wish on Tanzaku.

-- The most festive event has come to Asakusa and Ueno!
+- Discover the festive side of Asakusa and Ueno!

 Tanabata is the custom of writing your wish on Tanzaku.

 We have the custom named Tanabata on July 7th.
-In this day, we write our wishes on a strip of paper called Tanzaku, and tie it to bamboo grasses for making a wish.
+The origin story for this festival is very romantic, you can read it in our article here.
+On this day, we write our wishes on a strip of paper called tanzaku, and tie it to bamboo grasses to make a wish.

-We are picking up one of the famous Festival named Shitamachi Tanabata Festival, it’s held on Asakusa Kappa-bashi Main Street every year.
-In this Festival, a lot of decorations for Tanabata are lined up along the street between the intersection of Asakusa and West side of Ueno station, which has 1.2km.
+On of our favorites is the famous Tanabata festival named Shitamachi Tanabata Festival (Tanabata Festival of the old downtown).
+It’s held on Asakusa Kappa-bashi Main Street every year.
+There, you can see a lot of decorations for Tanabata lined up along the street between the intersection of Asakusa and West side of Ueno station, going on for about 1.2km.

 There are many Tanabata decorations along the street with the Tokyo Skytree seen in the distance.
-You can see a hula dance, craftsmen who make sugar sculptures and wirework, and various other attractions at Asakusa’s Tanabata Matsuri .
+You can see dances, craftsmen who make sugar sculptures and wirework, and many more!

 3-1-1, Matugaya, Taito-ku, Tokyo